 Professor emeritus in Assyriology is studying the different languages and cultures in the Ancient Near East which used Cuneiform writing.
 His research combines historical and archaeological material with Sumerian and Akkadian (Assyrian and Babylonian) texts in order to get new insights in the worlds oldest history.
+Research projects concerning the city Babylon.

 Also available at